SchoolGuru: The mobile app offering certified higher education courses

 Lurningo appWhat the Lurningo app has to offer

-Unlike regular correspondence courses which involve paying fees, buying books, and taking exams at physical centres, Lurningo offers both full-time and part-time courses which can be completed online.
+Unlike regular correspondence courses, which involve paying fees, buying books, and taking exams at physical centres, Lurningo offers both full-time and part-time courses that can be completed online.

 Additionally, these courses come with downloadable lectures, interactive learning material, online assignments, an internal assessment system, and chat rooms for peer-to-peer and group discussions.